|When we stitch we are

 b.
 May use Kreinik Glow in the Dark #8 Fine Braid: (single strand)

-Voila! - the Kreinik Glow In The Dark stitches are still visible - amazing!
+the Kreinik Glow In The Dark stitches are still visible - amazing!
 (Check availability of this thread

 TO USE KREINIK MORI SILK FLOSS OR OTHER SILK THREADS: Silk is easy to use.

 (You may wish to cold water wash the skeins of threads before stitching, because washing the finished